-Long-Lived Assets, Goodwill and Other Acquired Intangible Assets comparing the carrying amounts to the future undiscounted cash flows that the assets or the asset group are expected to generate.
+Long-Lived Assets, Goodwill and Other Acquired Intangible Assets

+We review property and equipment and intangible assets, excluding goodwill, for impairment when events or changes in circumstances indicate the carrying amount may not be recoverable.
+The evaluation is performed at the lowest level of identifiable cash flows independent of other assets.
+We measure recoverability of these assets by comparing the carrying amounts to the future undiscounted cash flows that the assets or the asset group are expected to generate.
 If the carrying value of the assets or asset group is not recoverable, the impairment recognized is measured as the amount by which the carrying value exceeds its fair value.
 Impairments were not material for the periods presented.